 Vosges - Day 8 : Where is the train station?

 A bit later I saw a herd of 7 deer in the forest.
 A few days ago, when I was visited by the wild boars, I had seen 3 others.
-Both times I didn't managed to photograph them, I did take a picture of a heron.
+Both times I didn't managed to photograph them, but I did take a picture of a heron.

 It was still a long walk to the train station.
-There weren't any clear signs and, while I technically was already in the village, it would be another 10 km to the train station.
+There weren't any signs and, while I technically was already in the village, it would be another 10 km to the train station.
 By now it was already 3 o'clock so I decided to take a bus, which only passed once an hour.
 When we drove off I realized it was the first time in 8 days that I was sitting inside.
 At the train station I took the train to Strasbourg.
 There weren't any maps at the station so it was difficult to figure out which subsequent train to take.
 Fortunately there was a help desk.

 I started talking to the man sitting behind a sign saying 'English', while carrying my huge backpack, thick beard, and dried out lips.
 After a few seconds it was clear he didn't speak English at all, but we still managed to figure it out.
 I needed to take the train to Nancy and then to Luxembourg, where I arrived around 20:30.
 From Luxembourg I travelled to Liege, while there were only a handful of people in the entire train.
-The slow trains in Belgium meant the way back took a lot longer than I expected and it required a crazy amount of transfers.
+The stop trains in Belgium meant the way back took a lot longer than I had expected and it required a crazy amount of transfers.
 I didn't arrive in Liege until 23:48, from where I wanted to go to Maastricht, in the Netherlands.
 I learned that, while in the Netherlands trains run the entire night, this isn't the case in Belgium.
 There wouldn't be another train until 4 in the morning.